vadimoroz/guild/README.md

 Public commit for Guild tas
 Public commit for Guild task
 Public commit for Guild tas
-Public commit for Guild tas
+Public commit for Guild ta
 Public commit for Guild t
 Public commit for Guil
 Public commit for Guild